sul-dlss/pre-assembly/README.md

 bundle exec rspec
 ```

-## Running the application for local development
+## Running the (contemporary web) application for local development

 Just the usual: